 Events make a positive contribution to our region by building vibrancy, enhancing the visitor experience and growing economic value.
 As part of our strategy to make Manawatu New Zealand’s most progressive region by 2025, CEDA has funding available to support major events.
-Major Events Funds are open from 1 – 31 October 2017.
+Round 2 applications for the Major Events Fund will open 1 April 2018.

 The Major Events Fund objectives are to:

 - Attract visitor nights, and/or day trips to Palmerston North and Manawatu

 - Positively enhance the profile of Palmerston North and Manawatu

 The Major Events Fund is a 12-month fund (from $10,000 up to $25,000) for new and existing events that show a strong track record of growth or growth potential.

 These questions will help you understand whether your event is potentially eligible for the Major Event Fund, and what level of detail you’ll need when you apply.

 - Can you accurately estimate the total number of attendees?

 - Can you accurately estimate the number of attendees that will be from outside the Manawatu region?

 - Can you estimate the average length of stay of attendees from outside the Manawatu region?